-This Residential and Commercial/Industrial Development School Fee Justification Study ("Study") is intended to determine the extent to which a nexus can be established in the Fallbrook Union Elementary School District ("School District") between residential and commercial/industrial ("CID") development and (i) the need for school facilities, (ii) the cost of school facilities, and (iii) the amount of statutory school fees ("School Fees") per residential and CID building square foot that may be levied for schools pursuant to the provisions of Section 17620 of the Education Code, as well as Sections 65995 and 66001 of the Government Code, Assembly Bill ("AB") 181, and subdivision (e) of Section 17621 of the Education Code
+This Residential and Commercial/Industrial Development School Fee Justification Study ("Study") is intended to determine the extent to which a nexus can be established in the Fallbrook Union Elementary School District ("School District") between residential and commercial/industrial ("CID") development and (i) the need for school facilities, (ii) the cost of school facilities, and (iii) the amount of statutory school fees ("School Fees") per residential and CID building square foot that may be levied for schools pursuant to the provisions of Section 17620 et seq. of the Education Code, as well as Sections 65995 and 66001 et seq of the Government Code.

-The School District provides education to students in grades transitional kindergarten ("TK") through 8 residing within a portion of the City of San Diego ("City") and within the unincorporated County of San Diego ("County") (please see map on following page for a geographic profile of the School District).
-Collectively, the School District's school facilities in school year 2019/2020 have a capacity of 5,076 students based on information provided by the School District.
+The School District provides education to students in grades transitional kindergarten ("TK") through 8 residing within a portion of the unincorporated County of San Diego ("County") (please see map on following page for a geographic profile of the School District).
+Collectively, the School District's school facilities in school year 2021/2022 have a capacity of 5,076 students based on information provided by the School District.
 Of these 5,076 seats, 4,320 are at the elementary school level (i.e., grades TK through 6) and 756 are at the junior high school level (i.e., grades 7 and 8).
-Based on data provided by the School District, student enrollment is 5,263 in school year 2019/2020.
-Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at the elementary school level while student enrollment exceeds facilities capacity at the junior high school level in school year 2019/2020 (please see Section IV for more information on student enrollment and facilities capacity).
+Based on data provided by the School District, student enrollment is 4,880 in school year 2021/2022.
+Comparing student enrollment to facilities capacity reveals that facilities capacity exceeds student enrollment at the elementary school level while student enrollment exceeds facilities capacity at the junior high school level in school year 2021/2022 (please see Section IV for more information on student enrollment and facilities capacity).

 To establish a nexus and a justifiable residential School Fee level, the Study evaluated the number and cost of new facilities required to house students generated from future residential development within the School District.
-Based on data provided by the San Diego Association of Governments ("SANDAG") approximately 2,326 additional residential units are expected be constructed within the School District's boundaries through calendar year 2050 ("Future Units").
-Of these 2,326 Future Units, 1,837 are expected to be single family detached ("SFD") and 489 are expected to be multi-family attached ("MFA") units.
+Based on data provided by the San Diego Association of Governments ("SANDAG") approximately 2,082 additional residential units are expected be constructed within the School District's boundaries through calendar year 2050 ("Future Units").
+Of these 2,082 Future Units, 1,715 are expected to be single family detached ("SFD") and 367 are expected to be multi-family attached ("MFA") units.